The following is projected for students entering the university in 2021-22 and is subject to change.

-To graduate with a degree in the applied arts & sciences students must successfully complete 48 credits of coursework to include:
+To graduate with a Bachelor of Applied Arts & Sciences degree, students must successfully complete 128 credits, including 48 credits of coursework from the following:

 Foundational courses (29 credits)

 This course introduces students to three fundamental sources of knowledge that can be used together to evaluate any idea: personal experience, scientific reasoning, and traditional wisdom.
 On the basis of evidence from all three sources, a new consciousness-based framework is introduced as a new way of viewing the world and addressing its challenges.

 The course will explore the new paradigm in science that the “Physiology is Consciousness.”
 Current concepts of mind and body will be understood in terms of this new paradigm.
 This course will present our facts of brain structure and function in light of Maharishi Vedic Science and the discovery of Veda and the Vedic Literature in human physiology done by Tony Nader, MD, PhD.
 We will examine how our brain constructs reality at every moment and how the experience of unboundedness – the Self of every individual – can transform our physiology and awaken the total creative potential of the brain in enlightenment, which is the birthright of every human being.

 This course gives a deep and non-mathematical understanding of the differences between classical and quantum physics.
 It explains the meaning and mechanics of unification and symmetry, and the main concepts of unified quantum field theories and superstring theory.
 It shows that at the basis of the universe lies a completely unified field, a self- interacting entity from which all particles and forces arise through the process of spontaneous symmetry breaking.
 The course gives students experience and understanding of the interconnectedness between the laws of physics, the universe, and themselves.